 This little lamb was born just two hours before the photograph was taken.

-These delightful Gotland lambs were born on the farm in April 2017.
+These delightful Gotland lambs were born on the farm.

 The French doors from the sitting/dining-room lead out onto the sheltered patio.